myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-11T03:41:04.083Z
+>
+> Now the client with the most sophisticated text is deck.blue

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-10-11T03:11:07.029Z
+>
+> Good news for deck.blue users, I have made the hashtag extraction algo on deck.blue very smart :)

+Look at （#this =#tag's (#behaviour,)）

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-11T02:20:44.744Z
 >
 > It seems to be popular to play with javascript alerts, but deck.blue's algo doesn't allow this fomat as a markdown :)